 Step 3: Enroll in the Program:

-• Once you've selected a certification program, enroll in it.
-Follow the specific instructions provided by the certifying body to register for the program.
+Once you've selected a certification program, enroll in it.
+To register for the program, follow the specific instructions the certifying body provides.

 Step 4: Complete the Coursework:

-• Typically, certification programs involve coursework, which can be delivered in various formats such as in-person classes, online courses, or self-study.
-Complete the required coursework as per the program's guidelines.
+Typically, certification programs involve coursework, which can be delivered in various formats, such as in-person classes, online courses, or self-study.
+Complete the required coursework according to the program's guidelines.

 Step 5: Prepare for Examinations: